ONE NOT TO MISS: Her's / Gig Review

 Commencing 22:34 last Tuesday evening, after the initial kerfuffle of monitor adjustments and instruments being tuned, bassist of the pop duo Her’s, Audun Laading, started addressing the enthusiastic crowd.
 With boisterous vivaciousness, Laading could be described as a Scandinavian James Corden, garnering many a chuckle from the audience, however, what seemed amiss in this situation was the initial reclusiveness of lead singer Stephen Fitzpatrick.
-As they are a duo utilizing backing tracks as a means for percussions, you’d think the two, or at least the lead singer and guitarist would retain more personality when presenting oneself on the stage.
+As they are a duo utilising backing tracks as a means for percussions, you’d think the two, or at least the lead singer and guitarist would retain more personality when presenting oneself on the stage.

 All the previous concerns with their stage presence dissipated once they broke into their first song of the night, ‘Dorothy’.
-Self-characterized as a dream pop band, their sound could additionally be described as 80’s guitar riffs meets The Beach Boys’ nostalgic harmonies.
+Self-characterised as a dream pop band, their sound could additionally be described as 80’s guitar riffs meets The Beach Boys’ nostalgic harmonies.
 In true 80’s fashion, the bass was slapping, creating a rhythmic pulse that had the masses swaying.

-I’d like to emphasize the word masses, for that is what it was.
+I’d like to emphasise the word masses, for that is what it was.
 Anyone who has ever attended any gigs at the Old Blue Last knows it to be a quaint and charming pub, smack dab in Shoreditch, East London.
 To call it compact is a favourable term to describe its capacity, as it is divided into two levels, the whole maximum capacity amounting to roughly 150 people.

 That being established, and this show being a free Dice event, like-minded music lovers were all gathered, elbow to elbow, hip to hip, in the little upstairs room of the pub.
-There was a couple of times my drink might have unfortunately grazed the fabric of an innocent bystander (to whom I sincerely apologize, again) simply because of the jostling in the crowd.
+There was a couple of times my drink might have unfortunately grazed the fabric of an innocent bystander (to whom I sincerely apologise, again) simply because of the jostling in the crowd.

 On another note, and back to the music, we somehow finagled our way from the back of the crowd towards a more enviable midsection, our views less constricted by taller persons in the room.
 Fitzpatrick, by now, having gained more traction and confidence was belting out sweet melodies effortlessly and with an eclectic flair, I can only describe as vocal peacocking.